-Catholics and Protestants are two denominations of Christianity, just like Shia and Sunni are sects of Islam.
-While the Pope is the head of the Catholic church, Protestantism as a general term refers to Western Christianity that is not subject to papal authority.
+Catholicism and Protestantism are two denominations of Christianity, just like Shia and Sunni are sects of Islam.
+While the Pope is the head of the Catholic Church, Protestantism is a general term that refers to Christianity that is not subject to papal authority.

 |Use of statues and pictures||Permitted as means of inspiration||Not used|

 |Place of origin||Palestine & Rome; Roman Empire||Palestine & Rome, with a schism originating in Germany|

 |Founder||Jesus Christ, followed by Peter as the first Pope, then all Popes following Peter.||Jesus Christ, followed by Peter, Paul, and other disciples of Jesus.
 Position of The Pope denied, and eventually split off of The Catholic church to attempt to re-establish the original church.|

 |Scriptures||Holy Bible, a collection of canonical books in two parts (the Old Testament and the New Testament).
 Usually Douay-Rheims or Knox Version.||Holy Bible, a collection of canonical books in two parts (the Old Testament and the New Testament).
 Usually King James Version.|

 |Literal Meaning||catholic - from the Greek adjective καθολικός (katholikos), meaning "universal"||Protestant - to 'protest'|

 |Concept of Deity||Believe in the Trinity of God.
 Three persons in one God: Father, Son and Holy Spirit||Believe in the Trinity of God.
 Three persons in one God: Father, Son and Holy Spirit|

 |Clergy||The Pope, followed by Cardinals, Archbishops, Bishops, and Priests, Monks and Deacons.
 Women can be nuns.||Each church independent, headed by Pastors, Elders, and Deacons.|